Heaven bright for faith aright.

-THE COACH clatters across the cobbles of the market square, which is dominated by a magnificent marble-dressed, pink sandstone construction.
-During the Gallic times a monarch had reconfigured a stout Romanesque fortress, a useful design, especially during the Reconquista, installing gossamer spires shooting skyward, an ethereal homage to the Eternal.
+THE COACH clatters across the cobbles of the market square, halting in front of a marble-dressed, pink sandstone construction.
+During the Gallic occupation a monarch had embellished a squat Romanesque fortress, adding gossamer spires shooting skyward in an ethereal homage to the Eternal.

-The square is a fine, exclusive place lined with close-packed two and three story houses on two sides.
+The square is a fine, exclusive place lined with close-packed two-and-three-story houses on two sides.
 On the far end, facing the cathedral, is a row of expensive shops.
-The area is patrolled, the constables assuming that after a certain hour, every passer-by had a mind for mischief, this not far from the truth.
-After sunset, beggars seek shelter in the deserted market stalls that abut the rear of the cathedral, bawds hike up their skirts to show their shapely calves, and inebriates, run through their day’s wages in the taverns, weave and stumble, cursing life.
+The area is patrolled, constables assuming that after a certain hour, every passer-by has a mind for mischief.
+In late evening beggars seek shelter in the deserted market stalls that abut the cathedral, bawds hike up their skirts to show their shapely calves, and inebriates, quitting the taverns, weave and stumble, cursing life.

-Burutzagi Zumaya, Bishop of Haute-Navarre, stands on the sweep of steps, eager to receive his guest.
+BURUTZAGI ZUMAYA, Bishop of Haute-Navarre, stands on the sweep of steps to receive his guest.
 “This is a delightful surprise,” he says, embracing his old friend.
-“No one pries you out of that tomb.”
-(He means the castle.)
-Jakome rarely ventures forth.
+“No one pries you out of that tomb up there.”
+Jakome rarely ventures down into town.
 Zagi visits him, not the other way around.